jewelsofthought/neshama/site/posts/tol/tol_cards.md

 ## Labour

-We have made a commodity of labour, separating a person’s labour from the person.
-Thus we can then quantify the labour, referring to the people as the “labour force” and use it, separate from the “life force” of the person.
-In this way we can justify using a person’s labour and not compensating them sufficiently to sustain their lives, having separated their labour from their lives &mdash; from who, or what, they are.
+We have made a commodity of labour, separating a person's labour from the person.
+Thus we can then quantify the labour, referring to the people as the "labour force" and use it, separate from the "life force" of the person.
+In this way we can justify using a person's labour and not compensating them sufficiently to sustain their lives, having separated their labour from their lives &mdash; from who, or what, they are.

 In the same way we have commodified play and leisure.